isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Having a VTP does not guarantee travellers a ticket on a designated VTL flight to Singapore.
 Travellers are responsible for obtaining their own tickets.
 Similarly, having a ticket on a designated VTL flight to Singapore does not guarantee a VTP.

-#### 3. I have a VTP and I meet the all the requirements under the VTL.
+#### 3. I have a VTP and I meet all the requirements under the VTL.
 However, I did not manage to get a ticket on a designated VTL flight to Singapore.
 Will I still be allowed to enter Singapore?

 As required under the VTL <a href="/vtl/conditions">Conditions</a>, a VTP holder must arrive in Singapore on a designated VTL flight.
 Short-term visitors and long-term pass holders who did not arrive on a designated VTL flight to Singapore may be denied entry into Singapore.